 The Corporation has a Credit Facility Agreement ("Credit Facility") with a Canadian chartered bank which provides that the Corporation may borrow up to \$70,000 to finance general corporate requirements, capital investments, and working capital requirements.
 Borrowings may be in the form of Bankers' Acceptances ("BAs"), prime rate loans, letters of credit, and/or current account overdrafts.
 Interest rates payable on the Credit Facility are based on a margin relative to the prime or BA rate.
 A standby fee is paid on any unutilized portion of the Credit Facility.
+During the year, the credit facility was amended to permit intercompany lending.
 The Credit Facility has a maturity date of May 3, 2027.